-To clarify the original meaning of ‘cliffhanger’, Wikipedia says: “A cliffhanger or cliffhanger ending is a plot device in fiction which features a main character in a precarious or difficult dilemma, or confronted with a shocking revelation at the end of an episode of serialized fiction.
+To clarify the original meaning of ‘cliffhanger’, Wikipedia says: “A cliffhanger or cliffhanger ending is a plot device in fiction which features a main character in a precarious or difficult dilemma or confronted with a shocking revelation at the end of an episode of serialized fiction.
 A cliffhanger is hoped to ensure the audience will return to see how the characters resolve the dilemma.”

-I’ll use “Desolation of Smaug” as an example of a true, unsatisfying cliffhanger.
+I’ll use The Hobbit: Desolation of Smaug as an example of a true, unsatisfying cliffhanger.
 When I watched the movie, I stood up at the end and screamed: “NO!
-This CANNOT be how it ends!”
-I stomped around for about an hour then went on with my life.
+This CANNOT be how it ends!
+Damn you, Peter Jackson!”
+I stomped around for about an hour then moved on with my life.
 When the next movie came out, I happily paid my $10.25 to go see it.
-But that’s me.

-Another example, Rick Riordian’s book “Mark of Athena”.
+Another example, Rick Riordan’s book Mark of Athena.
 I’ve read all of the Heroes of Olympus series and they all had me eagerly waiting for the next one.
-At the end of ‘Mark’, Percy and Annabelle are literally hanging by a thread before tumbling down into Tartarus.
+At the end of Mark, Percy and Annabelle are literally hanging by a thread before tumbling down into Tartarus.
 While little is resolved, I knew the story continued.
 When I got the email that the next book in the series was about to come out – a year later!! – I happily plunked down my Target card and got the next hard cover for my set.
-Read it in two days because I was invested.
+I read it in two days because I was already invested.

 If every story was wrapped up in a pretty little bow with a happy ending, it would be an incredibly boring story.
 In my opinion.